-Easy Peanut Butter Banana Muffins – with a hint of peanut butter and naturally sweet flavors of banana, these are a perfect pairing for your morning coffee or afternoon snack!
+Easy peanut butter banana muffins have a hint of peanut butter and naturally sweet flavors of banana.
+These are a perfect pairing for your morning coffee or afternoon snack!

 Easy Peanut Butter Banana Muffins